getsentry/sentry-docs/src/collections/_documentation/platforms/cocoa/index.md

 ## Crash Handling

-By default our SDK hooks into all the signal and exception handlers (for macOS there is one additional step -> see [Advanced Usage]({%- link _documentation/platforms/cocoa/usage.md -%})).
+Our SDK hooks into all signal and exception handlers, except for MacOS.
+If you are using MacOS, please see the additional step provided in [Advanced Usage]({%- link _documentation/platforms/cocoa/usage.md -%})
-If you want to try out if it works for you, the SDK provides a test crash function in order to crash your app:
+To try it out, the SDK provides a test crash function:

 {% include components/platform_content.html content_dir='crash' %}

 _If you crash with a debugger attached, nothing will happen._

-Crashes are only submitted upon re-launching the application.
-To see the crash in Sentry, close the app and launch it again.
+Crashes are submitted only upon re-launch of the application.
+To view the crash in Sentry, close your app and re-launch it.

 ## Deep Dive